Good Packaging Design: Do’s and Don’ts of Packaging Graphics

 - Ensure that the design is appropriate for the company, the product (or product line) and the target customers.

-In other words, for e-commerce brands, packaging can have an influence on whether or not consumers make additional purchases in the future.
+For e-commerce brands, packaging can have an influence on whether or not consumers make additional purchases in the future.
 A survey of premium adult e-commerce shoppers (customers who spend more than $200 per month) found that 42% are “very likely” to notice custom-designed packaging when they first receive an item.
 Premium shoppers are also 15% more likely to make a repeat purchase because of custom packaging.

 Don’t Sacrifice Functionality